 - And more…

-Although not having enough progesterone is more common than having too much, it’s still not unheard of.
-If you have too much progesterone you could be getting symptoms such as water retention, acne, and breast tenderness.
-If you’re having trouble with too much progesterone, take a look at your prescriptions and supplements as ‘overdosing’ yourself with progesterone stimulating products is the most common cause!
+Although having too much progesterone is not unheard of, not having enough progesterone is more common.
+If you have too much progesterone, you could be getting symptoms such as water retention, acne, and breast tenderness.
+If you’re having trouble with too much progesterone, take a look at your prescriptions and supplements to evaluate if any of them are related to progesterone, as ‘overdosing’ yourself with progesterone stimulating products is the most common cause!

 Some really great information to bring to your integrative doctor’s appointment that can help determine what types of tests need to be ordered is:

-- You can use an easy app on your phone to track cycle length, flow amounts, what symptoms you’re having on what day, and your basal body temperature.
+- A cycle map: You can use an easy app on your phone to track cycle length, flow amounts, what symptoms you’re having on what day, and your basal body temperature.

-- If you’ve taken birth control try to track down which prescription you were taking.
+- Birth control history: If you’ve taken birth control try to track down which prescription you were taking.
 Different brands use different formulations of hormones and this information can be helpful in determining what type of effect they can have.

-- You’ll be asked questions about your stress levels, gut function, chemical exposures, family history and more!
+- Your whole health history: You’ll be asked questions about your stress levels, gut function, chemical exposures, family history and more!
 Start brainstorming how you feel as a whole person so your provider can connect all the dots.

 Dr. Cassie Wilder is a registered Naturopathic Medical Doctor (NMD) and founder of MIMC.
 Her passion is empowering her patients through education, understanding, and support through their healing journey.
 After graduating from Iowa State University with a Bachelors of Science in Kinesiology and Health, Dr. Wilder earned her Doctorate of Naturopathic Medicine from Southwest College of Naturopathic Medicine & Health Sciences, a fully accredited and nationally recognized institution in Phoenix, AZ.
 During her clinical training, she received extensive hands-on training with many leading experts in the field of functional medicine and developed a passion for treating hormonal imbalances, thyroid disorders, cardiovascular concerns, and adrenal fatigue.